Chinese Dynasties and Periods

 Chinese civilization has a unique position in world history through its continuity through over 4,000 years to the present century.
 The written history of China dates back some 3,300 years.

 Traditionally the northern Yellow River area has been recognized as the cradle of the Chinese civilization.
-However, in the last decades this view has been challenged by recent finds in the Yangtse River area where modern archaeological studies provide evidence of ancient cultures flourishing more than 10 000 years ago.
+However, in the last decades this view has been challenged by recent finds in the the Yangtze River (also Chang Jiang or the Yangzi) area where modern archaeological studies provide evidence of ancient cultures flourishing more than 10 000 years ago.

 Chinese history until the twentieth century was meant to provide the ruler with precedents to guide his policies and justify his authority.
 The accounts focused on dynastic politics and colorful court histories.
 The historians described a Chinese political pattern of dynasties, one following another in a cycle of ascent, achievement, decay, and rebirth under a new family.